Skip to main content

 00:37:24:16 – 00:37:47:15

 It’s a mindset shift.
-So it’s a process rather than a fixed amount of time or modules that need to be completed and ultimately a growth mindset.
-There’s elements that you can teach through training, but it’s not that it’s something that needs to be adopted in your day to day reality, to activate it in your day to day reality.
+So, it’s a process rather than a fixed amount of time or modules that need to be completed and ultimately a growth mindset.
+There’s elements that you can teach through training, but it’s not that it’s something that needs to be adopted in your day-to-day reality, to activate it in your day-to-day reality.

 00:37:47:20 – 00:38:23:17